nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/20_is_new_18.rst.txt

     <div id="20_18/espn_v_dashboard_old_school_v_modern_min_at_bucks_401705718" class="nbacd-chart"></div>

 The same basic trend emerges: from a statistical standpoint, there are notable large shifts in percentages comparing the eras (3-4% in some cases).
-But the shift is not large enough to greatly effect how it "feels" as a fan to be down, say, 15 points at the half.
+But the shift is not large enough to greatly affect how it "feels" as a fan to be down, say, 15 points at the half.

 .. _what-an-8-point-shift-looks-like: